Myreage/Formation-EDD/slides.md

 mdc: true
 ---

-# Communication par events asynchrones
+# Communicating with async events

-Mode d'emploi chez Ovrsea
+At OVRSEA
 <!--
 Notes
 -->